 The Re-building phase:

 I would like to think (hope) I am coming to the end of the ‘re-building phase’ and entering into the ‘hustle phase’.
-The re-building phase has largely been a consequence of my marriage breaking down three years ago.
+The re-building phase has largely been a consequence of some emotional life events over the past few years.
 Even though I had finished my law degree, my blog was on fire and I had never been in better shape physically I just couldn’t focus and commit to these things like I had been able to before.
-I had to bed down and master being on my own again.
+I had to bed down and basically start again.
 This took a big toll on me physically and mentally which culminated in severe anxiety and social phobia.
 I had decided to stay in Australia where I have no family or support because this had been my home for 10 years.
 I felt whatever I decided to do would mean I had to re-invent myself in some way and Australia seemed like less upheaval although there have been many times a big hug from my family would have been the best medicine.
 I’ve had my times where I thought I couldn’t go on and that even if I did carry on I’d end up working the 9-5 in a job I didn’t enjoy.
 I had to change my mindset.
 I had dreams, ambitions and goals that I wanted to see through along with healing my heart and soul.

 I decided to focus on the things that really helped ME personally.
 I became a Personal trainer and Mindfulness and Meditation teacher largely because health and fitness is my passion and at the time I had to do more of that to make me ‘me’ again.
 I went through part-time jobs trying to pay my bills in ‘survival mode’.
 I sold pretty much everything that I had worth any value to ‘pay my rent’.
 I HAD TO MAKE IT WORK.